 According to this study, the number 1 ranked pre-tax return was the Multiple Opportunities Fund with a 21.58% return.
 However, on an after-tax basis, it ranked fourth overall with a still-respectable 14.45% return.

 The top three ranked after-tax returns came from the Formula Growth Fund, the AIC Advantage Fund, and the Maestral Quebec Growth Fund.

 The bottom line

 If you are looking to invest non-RRSP money, it is crucial that you are aware of the implications of tax.
-The biggest problem in the industry today is that we post pre-tax returns and not after tax returns.
-This may change one day but for now there is very limited information available regarding the tax efficiency of funds.
+The biggest problem in the industry today is that we post pre-tax returns and net after-tax returns.
+This may change one day but for now, there is very limited information available regarding the tax efficiency of funds.

 Currently, some financial advisors can access tax efficiency data through PalTrak by Morningstar but caution must still be applied because there are still some inconsistencies in the data.
 For retail investors, this information is near impossible to find.
 Until the regulators make after-tax disclosures mandatory, the accessibility to this information will continue to be quite limited.